mirage/mirage-www/tmpl/blog/introducing-irmin.md

 location [k]. *)
 ```

-Persistent data structure are very efficient to store in memory and on
+Persistent data structures are very efficient to store in memory and on
-disk as you do not need [write barriers][barriers] and writes
+disk as you do not need [write barriers][barriers], and updates
-can be done [sequentially][seq-writes], easing the interaction with
+can be written [sequentially][seq-writes] instead of requiring random
-filesystem caches.
+access into the data structure.

 ### The Tag Store: Controlled Mutability and Concurrency

-So far, we have only discussed a purely functional data structure,
+So far, we have only discussed purely functional data structures,
 where updating a structure means returning a pointer to a new
-structure in the heap, sharing most of its contents with the previous
+structure in the heap that sharees most of its contents with the previous
 one.
 This style of programming is appealing when implementing complex
 [protocols][tls] as it leads to better compositional properties.

-However, in that context, sharing information between processes is
+However, this makes sharing information between processes much more
-difficult: you need a way to "inject" the state of one structure in an
+difficult, as you need a way to "inject" the state of one structure in an
-other process memory.
+other processes memory.
 In order to do so, Irmin borrows the concept of
-*branches* from Git: in practice every operation is related to a given
+*branches* from Git by relating every operation to a branch name, and
-branch name, and it can modify the tip of the branch if it has
+modifying the tip of the branch if it has side-effects.
-side-effects.
-The *tag store*, in Irmin, is the only mutable part of
+The Irmin *tag store* is the only mutable part of the whole system and
-the whole system and it is responsible to map some global (branch)
+is responsible for mapping some global (branch) names to blocks in the
-names to blocks in the block store -- these names can then be used to
+block store.
+These tag names can then be used to pass block references between
-pass block references between different processes.
+different processes.

-It is then possible to combine a block store and a tag store to build
+A block store and a tag store can be combined to build
 a higher-level store (the Irmin store) with fine concurrency control
 and atomicity guarantees.
 As mutation happens only in the tag store,
 we can ensure that as long a given tag is not updated, no change done
 in the block store will be visible by anyone.
 This also gives a nice
 story for concurrency: as in Git, creating a concurrent view of the
-store is straightforward: it is simply a matter of creating a new tag,
+store is the straightforward operation of creating a new tag that
-denoting a new branch.
+denotes a new branch.
 All concurrent operations can then happen on
 different branches:

 ```ocaml